uncognic/DuckOS/CONTRIBUTING.md

 That's it!
 If you follow these guidelines, you should have a very good time here.

-# Making your First Contribution
+# Making your first contribution
 We love feedback, if you have any ideas, we would love to hear them!
 Whether it's:
 - Providing feedback on the quality, functionality or performance
 - Submitting improvements